ooni/ooni.org/content/install/lepidopter.md

 # Lepidopter services

-Lepidopter uses a mDNS (multicast DNS Service Discovery) (Avahi) to publish the SSH and ooniprobe web interface services on a local network with no extra configuration or the need to find out the IP address of the Lepidopter host.
+Lepidopter uses a mDNS (multicast DNS Service Discovery) (Avahi) to publish the SSH and OONI Probe web interface services on a local network with no extra configuration or the need to find out the IP address of the Lepidopter host.

-## Access ooniprobe's web interface
+## Access OONI Probe's web interface

-If you have the required dependencies you should be able to access ooniprobe web interface by entering the following URL to your web browser:
+If you have the required dependencies you should be able to access OONI Probe web interface by entering the following URL to your web browser:
 [http://lepidopter.local](http://lepidopter.local)

-If you can't access ooniprobe's [web interface URL] (http://lepidopter.local) please follow the installation [instructions] (#service-discovery-install-instructions) related to your operating system.
+If you can't access OONI Probe's [web interface URL] (http://lepidopter.local) please follow the installation [instructions] (#service-discovery-install-instructions) related to your operating system.